TheRenegadeCoder/pymon/README.md

 11. "What is the declared type of a variable?" by Jeremy Grifski
 12. "What is method overriding?" by Jeremy Grifski, Le Chang
 13. "What is method overloading?" by Jeremy Grifski
-14. "What is the implements relationship?" by Jeremy Grifski
+14. "What is the implements relationship?" by Jeremy Grifski, Yibo Gan
 15. "What is the extends relationship?" by Jeremy Grifski
 16. "What is a mathematical string?" by Jeremy Grifski
 17. "What is mathematical string notation for concatenation?" by Jeremy Grifski